irmen/Pyro4/docs/source/nameserver.rst

    Specify the storage mechanism to use.
 You have several options:

     - ``memory`` - fast, volatile in-memory database.
 This is the default.
     - ``dbm:dbfile`` - dbm-style persistent database table.
 Provide the filename to use.
+This storage type does not support metadata.
     - ``sql:sqlfile`` - sqlite persistent database.
 Provide the filename to use.

 .. option:: -x, --nobc